sreeharsha-rav/java-programs/hibernate_demo/README.md

 1. Clone this repository to your local machine.
 Go to the project directory.
 2. Open the project in your favorite Java IDE.
-3. Update the database connection details in the `hibernate.cfg.xml` file.
+3. Update the database connection details  and provide mapping configuration in the `hibernate.cfg.xml` file.
 4. Run the `App.java` file to execute the demo in relevant package.

 ## Functionality